ryanhugh/searchneu/README.md

 * redux tools
 * js and css bundle files built for development or production

-The code and implementation is minimal, which lets you focus on the real app, not the webpack, babel, gulp etc boilerplate files, which honestly you shouldn't even bother with.
+The code and implementation are minimal, which lets you focus on the real app, not the webpack, babel, gulp etc boilerplate files, which honestly you shouldn't even bother with.

 # Installed packages